Learning Outcomes

 Internships

-Students may choose to pursue an internship that will meet the experiential learning requirement.
+Students may choose to pursue a registered internship (through INP) that will meet the experiential learning requirement.
 To satisfy the academic requisite, students will apply specific aspects of the histories and theories of Africana Studies to the work experience.
-The internship must be approved and will be supervised by the Department Coordinator.
-Upon completion of the internship, the student will submit a final report.
+The internship must be approved by the Department Chair.

 Opportunities for off-campus study